 - Children with a limp - to exclude septic arthritis, non-accidental injury, slipped capital femoral epiphysis.

-- The assessment of pain in older people; British Pain Society (2007)
+Guidance on the management of pain in older people; British Geriatrics Society (2013)

 Young A, Koduri G; Extra-articular manifestations and complications of rheumatoid arthritis.
 Best Pract Res Clin Rheumatol.
 2007 Oct21(5):907-27.

 Bloxham E, Vagadia V, Scott K, et al; Anaemia in rheumatoid arthritis: can we afford to ignore it?
 Postgrad Med J. 2011 Sep87(1031):596-600. doi: 10.1136/pgmj.2011.117507.
 Epub 2011 Jun 9.

 Binder A, Ellis S; Investigating symmetrical polyarthritis of recent origin.
 BMJ.
 2010 Jun 30340:c3110. doi: 10.1136/bmj.c3110.